orenbenkiki/loggy/README.md

 fn main() {
     log::set_logger(&loggy::Loggy {
         prefix: "...", // Typically, the name of the program.
-        show_time: true, // Or false.
+        show_time: true, // Or false, if you prefer.
-        show_thread: true, // Or false.
+        show_thread: true, // Or false, if you prefer.
     }).unwrap();
     log::set_max_level(log::LevelFilter::Info); // Or whatever level you want.